intel-iot-devkit/how-to-code-samples/earthquake-detector/python/README.md

 - Connect the Intel® Edison board or Intel® IoT Gateway, computing platforms designed for prototyping and producing IoT and wearable computing products.<br>
 - Interface with the Intel® Edison board or Arduino 101\* (branded Genuino 101\* outside the U.S.) IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
-- Invoke the services of the United States Geological Survey (USGS) API for accessing earthquake data.
+- Invoke the services of the United States Geological Survey (USGS)\* API for accessing earthquake data.

 ## What it is

 Using an Intel® Edison board or Intel® IoT Gateway, this project lets you create an earthquake detector that:<br>
 - senses motion using the digital accelerometer.<br>
-- checks live earthquake data, using the USGS API.<br>
+- checks live earthquake data, using the USGS\* API.<br>
 - displays the earthquake on the LCD.

 ## How it works

 The earthquake detector constantly reads the 3-axis digital accelerometer looking for movement that could indicate an earthquake.

-When it thinks it detects an earthquake, it attempts to verify with the USGS API that an earthquake actually occurred.
+When it thinks it detects an earthquake, it attempts to verify with the USGS\* API that an earthquake actually occurred.

 If so, it displays a warning on the LCD.

 ## Hardware requirements

-This sample can be used with either the Grove\* Starter Kit Plus from Seeed Studio, or else the DFRobot\* Edison Starter Kit with some extra DFRobot\* parts.
+This sample can be used with either the Grove\* Starter Kit Plus from Seeed Studio\*, or else the Starter Kit for Intel® Edison/Galileo from DFRobot\*.

 Grove\* Starter Kit Plus, containing:

-1. Intel® Edison board with an Arduino* breakout board
+1. Intel® Edison with an Arduino-compatible breakout board or Intel® IoT Gateway with Intel® Arduino 101
 2. [Grove\* 3-Axis Digital Accelerometer (1.5G)](http://iotdk.intel.com/docs/master/upm/node/classes/mma7660.html)
 3. [Grove\* RGB LCD](http://iotdk.intel.com/docs/master/upm/node/classes/jhd1313m1.html)

 DFRobot\* Starter Kit for Intel® Edison, containing:

-1. Intel® Edison with an Arduino* breakout board
+1. Intel® Edison with an Arduino-compatible breakout board or Intel® IoT Gateway with Intel® Arduino 101
 2. [Triple Axis Accelerometer](http://www.dfrobot.com/index.php?route=product/product&description=true&product_id=507).
 3. [LCD Keypad Shield](http://iotdk.intel.com/docs/master/upm/node/classes/sainsmartks.html)